azad25/erp-log-service/docker-log-service-plan.md

-use 8092 port for this service and make sure the page displays all the application services first the page will display all the container logs within the viewport height then the infra services make sure to add a way to see previous logs of each container add tooltip when hovered over container to show container info
+use 8092 port for this service and make sure the page displays all the application services first the page will display each container logs  like the above design within the viewport height then the infra services make sure to add a way to see previous logs of each container add tooltip when hovered over container to show container info